italoadler/bitbooks/coding_trig/book/chapter_03/chapter_03.md

 *Listing 3-3*

 In the canvas drawing API, circles are drawn by calling `beginPath`, then drawing an arc, then calling `fill` or `stroke`.
 The `arc` method takes the `x`, `y` position of the center of the circle, the radius of the circle, and the start and end angles to draw the arc, in radians.
-To draw a full circle, go from 0 radians to PI * 2 radians (360 degrees).
+To draw a full circle, go from 0 radians to π * 2 radians (360 degrees).

 You can test this now by loading index.html in any modern browser.
 Click once on the canvas and a point will be drawn where you clicked.
 Click again, another point.
 Click a third time, and they both go away.
 Keep clicking to create more pairs of points.